harshitsan/hacktoberfest-2019/README.md

 # How to Contribute :question:

-:one: Fork the repository!
+:One: Fork the repository!

-:two: Add your profile as **`students list/firstName_lastName_githubId.md`** and include your details!
+:Two: Add your profile as **`students list/firstName_lastName_githubId.md`** and include your details!

-:three: Commit the changes!
+:Three: Commit the changes!

-:four: Push the changes!
+:Four: Push the changes!

-:five: Make a pull request.!
+:Five: Make a pull request.!

-:six: Star this repository.!
+:Six: Star this repository.!

-:seven: Wait for your PR to be merged.!
+:Seven: Wait for your PR to be merged.!

-:eight: Celebrate - you've done your first pull request!!!!!
+:Eight: Celebrate - you've done your first pull request!!!!!

 ## Template for contributions :clipboard: